lifecycle-project/ds-upload/README.md

 usethis::use_pkgdown_travis()
 ```

-Use travis to deploy to github
-Open the R environment: `usethis::edit_r_environ()`
+Use travis to deploy to github by first perparing the R environment: `usethis::edit_r_environ()`

-Add to R environment these keys:
+Add these key-value pairs to R environment

 ```bash
 # You can generate the key using this function: usethis::browse_github_token()